 Reflective writing is a key component of an academic ePortfolio and what separates it from being just a "scrapbook" or random collection of work.
 While each discipline will have unique directions for student reflections, we've found that the use of reflective prompts can be a good way to guide the reflective process.

 Reflection demonstrates critical thinking about the class, readings or other materials, assignments and lectures.
 Each department will want to agree upon some reflective prompts to be shared with those courses that signature assignments will be collected from.
-For example, the Metro Academies Program (New Window) shares a collection of reflective prompts related to each area of the ePortfolio.

 Other departments encourage faculty to use sample reflective prompts related to integrative learning:

 - What concepts/ideas/readings/theories or other materials will you carry away with you from this course?